maceq687/MC-Modules/README.md

 # MC-Modules
-Selection of my Pure data projects
+Selection of my Pure Data projects.
+Divided into categories.